 To begin the process of finding unlinked brand mentions, you should start by examining your internal linking.
 The reason for this is that you are the one who has control over these links.
 Companies usually use tools like web crawlers to identify whether they have broken or dead internal links.
 After you have found your weak internal links, you need to start finding and fixing broken backlinks.
-Which can be a bit more complicated because you do not have any control over them.
+This can be a bit more complicated because you do not have any control over them.

 2) Build a strategy

-Once you have an idea of the different links you can use to boost your SEO.
-You need to come up with a marketing strategy that includes link reclamation to regain lost link value and improve your site’s authority.
-Besides that, your outreach strategy should also help you connect with the people.
-Who created these linking opportunities to begin with.
+Once you have an idea of the different links you can use to boost your SEO, you need to come up with a marketing strategy that includes link reclamation to regain lost link value and improve your site’s authority.
+Besides that, your outreach strategy should also help you connect with the people who created these linking opportunities to begin with.

 Some scenarios that could require a link can be: